Famous/famous/README.md

     cd famous
     git submodule update --init

 Note: this only provides the Famo.us folder and all Famo.us code, but it does no application scaffolding.
-You will additionally need to create your own index.html, and include the famous.css file that is included in famous/core.
-Require.js is also a hard dependency for using Famo.us.
+You will additionally need to create your own index.html, and include the `famous.css` file that is included in `famous/core`.
+Require.js is currently a hard dependency for using Famo.us.

 ## Famous.git Package